szolll/create_bootable_usb_stick_linux/README.md

 # Create a bootable Live USB stick running Ubuntu or any other flavor of linux

+You can run the bash script "create_bootable_usb.sh" or follow the steps provided below

 This is a quick and dirty how to create a bootable linux usb stick with your favo tools

 On your host system